Types of Force

 gravity apple force

-Imagine you hold an apple against gravity: the force from the apple is called weight.
+Imagine you hold the apple.
+Gravity pulls the apple downward.
+The gravitational force on the apple is called its weight.

 Talking About Force